open/close all folders

 - No Name Given: He is simply listed as "Unicycle" in the credits and Word of God just left it at that.

 Played by: Ben PlattJesse's roommate, friend, and an illusionist, who is a fan of the Treblemakers.
 He later joins the group after Bumper drops out of the team.

 - Adorkable: Even moreso than Jesse with his general enthusiasm and nerd gear.

 - Ascended Fanboy: He eventually replaces Bumper just in time for the a capella finals.

 - Chekhov's Gunman: He's rejected from the Treblemakers and fades into the benches, but later helps Loophole Abuse The Bellas into the finals.

-- Eleventh Hour Ranger: Officially becomes a Treblemaker in the finals.
+- 11th-Hour Ranger: Officially becomes a Treblemaker in the finals.

-- Hollywood Nerd: He does magic and makes nerd references.
+- Hollywood Nerd: He does magic, loves Star Wars, and makes nerd references.